Info for

 Field placement

-Students completing a field placement will participate in a 120-hour, unpaid work experience in the fourth semester.
+For students completing a field placement, their classroom-based hospitality industry training will be complemented by a 120-hour field placement opportunity in the fourth semester.
 This will provide the opportunity to integrate theory with practice under the supervision of an industry professional.
-Students work at hotels, restaurants, catering companies, food service operations, golf courses, tourism operations or other locations, applying their skills from the classroom on the job.
+Students work at hotels, restaurants, catering companies, food service operations, golf courses, tourism operations or other locations, applying skills from their courses in hotel management on the job.

 On-campus activities

-From student-focused special events, to employment in the W. Galen Weston Centre for Food’s restaurant to special projects, there are countless opportunities for students to further their learning beyond the labs.
+From student-focused special events to employment in the restaurant at the W. Galen Weston Centre for Food to special projects, there are countless opportunities for students to further their hospitality industry training beyond the labs.

 Program Transfer, Degree Completion and Additional Credentials

-Graduates may be eligible to apply their academic credits towards further study through Durham College and partner Canadian and international colleges and universities.
-These include:
+If you would like to continue your education after completing your hospitality management courses, you may be eligible to apply your academic credits towards further study through Durham College partnerships with Canadian and international colleges and universities.

 Processor: i3